lu-pl/pydantic-cidoc-crm/README.md

 However `pydantic-cidoc-crm` doesn't utilize `rdflib`'s power to handle graph generation and serialization, which could be considered a serious and unnecessary limitation.

-Also some general cleanup is provided.
+Also some general cleanup and basic testing is provided.

 ### Changes